aran085/Game-Match-Highlight-Creator/README.md

 * Open Terminal and enter the folder 'Game-Match-Highlight-Creator'.
 * `pip3 install -r requirements.txt`
 * Download the full match video and it's audio file in the present working directory.
-* Set variables for input audio and video filenames and desired output filenam
+* Set variables for input audio and video filenames and desired output filename in code.
+(T